theinterstice/CXI/README.md

 <summary><i>charutils.cpp</i></summary>

 > \- Difficulty check is now based on level difference rather than potential exp awarded.
 >
-> \- Mobs now drop gil on death and the amount is based on the level of the mob.
->
 > \- Exp gained cap has been removed.
 >